 - Play their own game and find their own voice

-June 21-22 – Bucks Run Golf Club in Mt.
-Pleasant, Mich., presented by the Dow Great Lakes Bay Invitational
+June 22-23 – Saginaw Country Club in Saginaw, Mich., presented by the Dow Great Lakes Bay Invitational

-“The Dow Great Lakes Bay Invitational is excited to team up with the LPGA to host our second LPGA Leadership Academy in Michigan in 2021.
-We received overwhelmingly positive feedback from the first group of young women to complete the program in 2019, and the impact the experience had on their self-esteem and confidence in facing life’s challenges,” said Chris Chandler, Executive Director, Dow Great Lakes Bay Invitational.
+“The Dow Great Lakes Bay Invitational is excited to team up with the LPGA and Saginaw Country Club to host our third LPGA Leadership Academy in Michigan in 2022.
+This two-day leadership forum continues to receive overwhelmingly positive feedback from the young women who completed the 2019 and 2021 programs, and the impact the experience had on their self-esteem and confidence in facing life’s challenges,” said Chris Chandler, Executive Director, Dow Great Lakes Bay Invitational.
 “We look forward to empowering a whole new class of future female leaders as we bring this opportunity to the Great Lakes Bay Region again this summer.”

 In addition to attending the Academy, each participant will be eligible to apply for the LPGA Foundation Scholars Program, which includes invitations to an LPGA event, mentoring programs and a $5,000 college scholarship.
 Details about the LPGA Leadership Academy, the locations and applications for participation can be found on the LPGA Foundation website at https://www.girlsgolf.org/events/leadership-academy